 Crude oil, natural gas, and the S&P 500 Index

-Last week, the S&P 500 Index closed at 2,343.98.
-In the past five trading sessions, crude oil and the S&P 500 Index moved in the same direction three times on a closing price basis.
-Natural gas and the S&P 500 Index moved in the same direction in none of the instances.
+In the past five trading sessions, crude oil and the S&P 500 Index moved in the same direction in one instance.
+Natural gas and the S&P 500 Index moved in the same direction in two instances.

-The correlation between crude oil and the S&P 500 was 65.0%.
-The correlation between natural gas and the S&P 500 was -46.5%.
-However, the correlation between natural gas and the S&P 500 during that short period isn’t useful because natural gas–weighted stocks are less aligned to natural gas’s price movements.
+The correlation in the last five trading sessions between crude oil and the S&P 500 was 3.5%.
+The correlation between natural gas and the S&P 500 was about 30.1%.
+But the correlation between natural gas and the S&P 500 over this short period isn’t useful because natural gas-weighted stocks in the energy sector are less aligned to natural gas’s price movements.

-However, the sentiment in the broader financial and commodity markets globally could impact securities and commodities across the markets.
-In the past, a weakness in the crude oil market caused equity markets to fall due to fear.
+Sentiment in the broader financial and commodity markets globally can affect securities and commodities across markets.
+On the other hand, weakness in the crude oil market in the past has seen equity markets fall in fear.

-It’s worth noting that the energy sector accounts for ~7.6% of the S&P 500 Index and ~6.4% of the Dow Jones Industrial Average, but just ~0.90% of the NASDAQ Composite.
-Movements in energy prices can also directly sway the broader market index
+Notably, the energy sector accounts for ~7.3% of the S&P 500 Index.
+So movements in energy prices can also directly sway the broader market index.